 Sticking around in one place longer also means you can choose when to go to attractions and take advantage of free days or nights to save more money.

 We can’t stress it enough.
-Slow travel doesn’t have a particular face or look.
+Answering “what is slow travel” isn’t such an easy question, since slow traveling doesn’t have a particular face or look.
 Whether it means spending a month per year in one spot or going every other weekend to a small town or historical site that’s a train ride away, traveling slowly means not being in a hurry.
 It means taking your time to savor the moment and the journey, whatever that may be.